Work in Small, Stable Teams

-- Constantly training new teams and new team members is expensive and unproductive
+- Confusion from constantly reforming new teams and changing team members

-- Any given team is always lacking some particular expertise
+- Any given team always lacks some particular expertise

-- There’s a lack of institutional memory; no growth in domain expertise in the team
+- No growth in domain expertise in the team

 - Organizational/tribal memory increases and is more resilient to individuals leaving